Azure-Samples/ms-identity-msal-java-samples/3. Java Servlet Web App Tutorial/1-Authentication/sign-in-auth-context/README.md

 ### 2. Setup the MFA Conditional Access Context

-1. In the Azure Portal, go to the Conditional Access section.
+1. In the Azure Portal, go to the Microsoft Entra Conditional Access section.

 ![CA](./ReadmeFiles/CA.png)